reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 }
 ```

 Now we can copy over the logic for updating the todos.
 However, there's an important difference here. **This file only has to update the todos-related state - it's not nested any more!** This is another reason why we split up reducers.
-Since the todos state is just an array, we don't have to copy the outer root state object in here.
+Since the todos state is an array by itself, we don't have to copy the outer root state object in here.
 That makes this reducer easier to read.

 This is called **reducer composition**, and it's the fundamental pattern of building Redux apps.